Contingent Payment Mechanisms for Resource Utilization: Assignment of Multiple Resources

+For the case where the $m$ resources are identical, the mechanism reduces to the $(m+1)\th$ price version of the CP($Z$) mechanism.
+Intuitively, each agent is assigned one of her favorite resources given the prices $\{(z_a, y_a)\}_{a \in M}$, if she can afford any.
+When $Z = 0$, the mechanism reduces to VCG, and for the case when $Z = \infty$, we get the generalized CSP (GCSP) mechanism, which prices each resource at the minimum CE penalties.
+Demange and Gale~\cite{demange1985strategy} prove that the minimum CE price mechanism is incentive compatible, and Alaei et al.~\cite{DBLP:journals/ior/AlaeiJM16} provide a recursive algorithm to compute these minimum CE prices.

+\begin{theorem} Given assumptions (A1)-(A2), under the generalized CP($Z$) and the generalized CSP mechanisms, it is a dominant strategy for each agent to truthfully report her type. \end{theorem}

-Unlike the assignment of identical resources, the utilization under GCSP need not dominate that of the VCG mechanism.
-We show this through a pair of examples.
-Still, simulation results in Section~\ref{sec:simulations} show that the GCSP mechanism almost always achieves higher utilization than VCG.
+Unlike the assignment of a single resource, the welfare and utilization under the generalized CP mechanisms need not dominate that of the VCG mechanism.
+Still, simulation results in Section~\ref{sec:simulations} show that the generalized CP mechanism achieves significantly higher average welfare and utilization than VCG.